Climate Change

 Selwyn District Council was one of the earliest signatories to the New Zealand Local Government Leaders’ Climate Change Declaration 2017.
 As a signatory, the Council is committed to developing and implementing plans to reduce greenhouse gas emissions, to engage with tangata whenua, and to support resilience within our local communities.

-This requires long-term planning to allow for changes in behaviour and infrastructure locations.
+This requires long-term planning to allow for changes in policy, land-use planning, adapting behaviours and increasing the resilience of infrastructure.
 We recognise that we make decisions that span generations – so we must actively assess and respond to the risks and opportunities that climate change presents.

 What’s the Council doing about climate change?